 Furiosa and the Wives also collect in the film, but they do so in a radically different way.
 Immortan Joe wants to isolate parts for power.
 He wants gasoline so he can power his vehicles and army.
 He wants bits of mythology so he can power his artificial persona, making him seem inhuman and all powerful.
 He also tries to render people into objects, as sources and parts instead of humans.
 We see this early on, as Max is drained for blood to fuel the war boys, which means that blood and gasoline operate in the same way.
 The wives are also forced into this position, as Immortan Joe uses them to house his children.
 I realize that is a sick way to look at pregnancy, but he thinks of women as mechanical devices, not humans.
-He takes a part of them and tries to viciously remove it from a body which is still using it.

 As Furiosa and the Wives escape from the citadel, Immortan Joe finds their words and thoughts scrawled on the walls.
 They read, “we are not your things”, or as their nurse states, “They are not your property.
 You cannot own a human being.
 Sooner or later, someone pushes back”, and that is exactly what Furiosa and the Wives do.
 But while fighting against Immortan Joe, they are simultaneously redefining what it means to collect.
 They collect people during the film, as their party multiplies before the final battle.
 Unlike Immortan Joe, who isolated, repaired, and distorted his parts, like taking the Valhalla myth so people will die for him, Furiosa and the Wives redefine the parts they find.
 Furiosa gives Max a tool so he can take off his muzzle.
 They let Nux drive the rig and treat him like a person, not a weapon.
 They also return Furiosa to her people and restore a family.
 And finally, they release the young War Boys and prisoners who once fueled the cogs in the citadel.
 In doing so, they make the wasteland into something which benefits all, not just one.